 |Production Management One||$833,053|

-As of January 2020, Warren was second in endorsements behind Joe Biden, according to FiveThirtyEight's endorsement tracker.
+As of February 2020, Warren was third in endorsements behind Joe Biden and Michael Bloomberg, according to FiveThirtyEight's endorsement tracker.
 The prediction website ranks endorsements based on their position within the party.
 For example, former presidents and vice presidents are worth 10 points, governors are worth 8 points, U.S. senators are 6 points, and U.S. representatives are 3 points.

 Warren's notable endorsements include Julián Castro, who announced his support shortly after ending his own presidential bid on January 2, 2020.